Table of Contents

 Medicinal Uses of Safed musli

 Safed Musli is Rasayan drug of Ayurveda.
 It is a tonic for reproductive system.
 It nourishes the whole body and increases the fertility of males by increasing sperm quantity and quality.
 Musli is Vajikarak or aphrodisiac and improves libido.
 It is one of the most important ingredient of medicine used to enhance sexual vigor, performance and stamina.
 Musli improves erectile function, frequency of sexual intercourse, and satisfaction.

-The other important medicinal use of this herb include general weakness, asthma, cough, diseases of skin, the liver diseases, jaundice, leucorhoea, menorrhagia (abnormally heavy bleeding at menstruation), mouth ulcers, rheumatism etc. It is given to women during pregnancy and postpartum, for the a nourishing fetus and increasing breast milk flow.
+The other important medicinal use of this herb include general weakness, asthma, cough, diseases of the skin, the liver diseases, jaundice, leucorhoea, menorrhagia (abnormally heavy bleeding at menstruation), mouth ulcers, rheumatism, etc./strong>.
+It is given to women during pregnancy and postpartum, for a nourishing fetus and increasing breast milk flow.

 1. Sexual Weakness in man or woman